ananthvk/imgur-cli/README.md

 # imgur-cli
-A cli tool for [Imgur](https://imgur.com) to upload and delete images.
+A cli tool to upload and delete images on [Imgur](https://imgur.com)

 # Features
 1. Anonymous upload of images to imgur.